Offer Strategy

 Flyer-Type Offers

-These are offers where you post specials on a bunch of treatments hoping someone will by.
+These are offers where you post specials on a bunch of treatments hoping someone will buy.
 The shotgun approach.

 Again, leave it to the grocery stores!